 In reviewing Sourdough Slim's Swingin' at the Palms , the Western Music Advocate had this to say: "The fact that it was recorded at the Palms in California, before a 'live' audience, gives listeners the feeling of being there.
 'Live' recordings are hard to engineer, but this one is done with exceptional skill.
 A tip of the old sombrero to [Wildplum] engineer Paul Tumolo!"

 Want to see what a music video sounds like?
 Check out Jonathan Coulton's "Best.
 Concert.
-Ever." (on YouTube (music starts about 4:40 in with Jonathan solo and later adds guests; "Code Monkey" begins at 52 minutes).
+Ever."
+Jonathan Coulton on YouTube.
 Wildplum did the audio recording for this concert at the Great American Music Hall in San Francisco.
+Or watch the Miles Graber Piano Quartet, recorded at Strings in Emeryville.

 Recognizing that it is the performance that is the most important part of any recording, we know how to record unobtrusively.
 We seek to make the musicians as comfortable as possible during the recording process.
 Our client-centered service goes the extra mile, leaving you free to do your thing.
 Revel in the excitement and spontaneity that only a live audience can provide, or simply take the studio drudgery out of your next record and do it somewhere where you can kick back and be free to create your music, your way.
 Be it in front of a fireplace or a live audience, Wildplum can capture the magic that sets your music apart.